apacheignite/documentation/hadoop-accelerator/running-apache-hive-over-ignited-hadoop.md

 [/block]
 We assume that Hadoop is already installed and configured to run over Ignite, and Ignite node(s) providing `IGFS` file system and map-reduce job tracker functionality is up and running.

-You also need to install Hive: [http://hive.apache.org/].
+You will also need to install Hive: http://hive.apache.org/.
 [block:api-header]
 {
   "type": "basic",